Climate change emergency

 Climate change strategy

-Our Climate Change Strategy was reviewed in 2021 to align the strategy with latest research regarding the impact of climate change.
+Our Climate Change Strategy was reviewed in 2022 to align the strategy with latest research regarding the impacts of climate change, to take into account the importance of adapting to climate change and to review gaps in the action plan.

-This strategy contains an action plan, with three priorities of Taking Action, Enabling Carbon Savings and Inspiring the Community.
+This strategy's action plan has three priorities: Taking Action, Enabling Carbon Savings and Inspiring the Community.

 The key objectives outlined within our Climate Change Strategy are: